apache/flink-web/community.md

 3. you keep formatting when pasting code in order to keep the code readable
 4. there are enough import statements to avoid ambiguities

+## Slack

+You can join the [Apache Flink community on Slack.](https://join.slack.com/t/apache-flink/shared_invite/zt-19uavkkkw-qwMimi9gawIv9Fz9xFuqrw)
+After creating an account in Slack, don't forget to introduce yourself in #introductions.
+Due to Slack limitations the invite link expires after 100 invites.
+If it is expired, please reach out to the [Dev mailing list](#mailing-lists).
+Any existing Slack member can also invite anyone else to join.

+There are a couple of community rules:

+* **Be respectful** - This is the most important rule!
+* All important decisions and conclusions **must be reflected back to the mailing lists.**
+  "If it didn’t happen on a mailing list, it didn’t happen." - [The Apache Mottos](http://theapacheway.com/on-list/)
+* Use **Slack threads** to keep parallel conversations from overwhelming a channel.
+* Please **do not direct message** people for troubleshooting, Jira assigning and PR review.
+These should be picked-up voluntarily.

 ## Stack Overflow